Our Essential Services

 These providers hold licenses allowing them to provide fourth-generation (4G) cell phones and services in Hong Kong.
 Their consumers can enjoy mobile internet and TV, online shopping and other multimedia services on their cell phones.
 In addition to the providers mentioned above, there are also several Mobile Virtual Network Operators (MVNO) which hold licenses for mobile services.

 Almost every provider offers prepaid options in addition to their usual plans and rates.
 If you do not use your phone regularly but rather need one in case of an emergency, prepaid SIM cards may be an excellent alternative for you.
 You can buy prepaid SIM cards everywhere in Hong Kong for around 200 HKD (25 USD).
-The mobile provider of your choice will then charge you per minute.
-If you decide on this option, you should keep in mind that your card will expire if you do not use it for 180 days.
-You will then lose your cell phone number too.

 Remember, that if you want to keep using your old cell phone from home, it has to support GSM system for cell phones as that is the standard in Hong Kong.
 Also, make sure that your phone is not locked to a specific provider and you are able to change carriers.